amd/HPCTrainingExamples/OmniperfExamples/2-LDSOccupancyLimit/README.md

 yAx time: 7.27 ms
 ```

-Unlike the MI210 case, the runtime of `problem` is already smaller than it was for `solution` on example `1-LaunchParameters`.
+Unlike the MI210 case, the runtime of `problem` is already smaller than it was for the previous `solution` on example `1-LaunchParameters`.

-Once again, we launch the following command:
+Once again, we launch the following command to collect complete profiling data for analysis:

 ```
 omniperf profile -n problem --no-roof -- ./problem.exe